Mubarokahh/DevOps-Projects/Project 11.md

 ## Ansible Development

 * in the Ansible-config-mgt repository,create new branch to be used for the development of a new feature.I named the branch **Feature-11**

 ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/61541590-538c-459d-b5ff-3469137a9731)

+* Checkout the newly created feature branch to your local machine and start building your code and directory structure

+* Create a directory and name it playbooks – it will be used to store all your playbook files